日本語

 Cape Horn from the North

-This is a view from point ②.
-Getting through between islands, Aomi came into the open sea.
 You can see the summit of Cape Horn in the center of the photo above.
-It was lit by the spotlight of the sun coming through a small hole in the cloud.
-I had a breathtaking moment.
+It was lit by a spotlight of sunlight shining through a small hole in the clouds.
+It was a breathtaking moment.

 Cape Horn landing place

-This is the photo of the landing place.
-There were just a light wind and waves in the bay because the cape itself had blocked them.
+This is a view from point ③, the landing site.
+There was just a light wind and small waves in the bay because the Cape itself blocked them.
 That was exactly what I expected.
-I chose that day for landing because of the favorable wind direction.
+The reason I chose that day for the landing was, indeed, the favorable wind direction.

-On the right-hand side of the above photo, Aomi's mast is leaning, and the water there looks whitish.
-There must have been much wind off the coast.
-Aomi's engine was running in case of an emergency though nobody was on board.
+On the right-hand side of the photo above, Aomi's mast is leaning, and the water looks whitish.
+There must have been a lot of wind off the coast.
+Aomi's engine was running in case of an emergency, though nobody was on board.
 On the rocky beach, you can see a plastic folding boat for landing.

-There are successive two small bays look like "w" in the center of the satellite photo above.
-One on the right is the landing place.
-I found the exact location just after seeing the satellite picture recently because there hadn't been enough information and the shape of the land was uncertain on the chart at the time.
+In the center of the satellite photo above, you can see two small bays close to each other, forming a shape that looks like a "w."
+The one on the right is the landing place.
+I recently identified the exact location after seeing the satellite picture, as there hadn't been enough information on the charts, and the shape of the land had been uncertain.

 seaweeds near Cape horn

-After one hour of landing, Aomi left the bay.
-The water in the bay was partially covered with Kelp (giant seaweed) as seen in the photo.
+After one hour on land, Aomi left the bay.
+The water in the bay was partially covered with kelp (giant seaweed), as seen in the photo.
 I had to pay close attention to the propeller.

-And then, the wind got its force and hail began to come down from the nasty sky.
-Aomi had to dash back into Lientur bay.
-The storm of Cape Horn was back again.
+Then, the wind gained force, and hail began to fall from the dark, leaden sky.
+Aomi had to dash back into Lientur Bay.
+The storm of Cape Horn had returned.

-* To know more, read the story, Landing on Cape Horn.
+* To learn more, read the story, Landing on Cape Horn.

 Back to main page.